What parents need to know

-John Kimball (Arnold Schwarzenegger) is a kick-butt undercover cop who has been assigned to pose as the husband of a female cop/grade school teacher, a turn of events that forces him to shed his machine gun and trench coat for a sport coat and pet ferret.
+John Kimble (Arnold Schwarzenegger) is a kick-butt undercover cop on a mission in KINDERGARTEN COP, having been assigned to pose as the husband of a female cop/grade school teacher, a turn of events that forces him to shed his machine gun and trench coat for a sport coat and pet ferret.
 The enormous educator must identify a drug lord's missing wife and her son before he catches up with them.

 Is it any good?

 The movie succeeds wildly in its attempt to soften an action star via the addition of his delightful relationships with captivating kindergarten kids.
 Despite its goofy premise, Ivan Reitman's thoroughly engaging film is filled with fine performances, a story that makes sense, and terrific comic timing.
 Reitman (and perhaps Schwarzenegger, too) must be adept at bringing out the best in children, because each and every one of them is delightful; twins Joseph and Christian Cousins as Dominic will melt your heart.
 And, in a surprising portrayal, Schwarzenegger parlays his brawn into compassion.
 Pamela Reed is impressive as a very funny cop with smarts and skills, and she's not afraid to look ridiculous either.
 Linda Hunt as the school principal and Penelope Anne Miller are wonderful as well.
 Overall, if audiences are old enough and wise enough to keep the over-the-top action and killing in perspective, the film provides suspense, great fun, and even a little romance.